martin6336/martin6336.github.io/_posts/2019-11-07-paper_note.md

 ## improvement
 - leverage a sliding window to explore inter-modality dynamics locally
-- global fusion to obtain an overall view of multimodal embeddings via a specifically designed ABS-LSTM
+- global fusion to obtain an overall view of multi-modal embeddings via a specifically designed ABS-LSTM
 - integrate Regional Interdependence Attention and Global Interaction Attention

 ----